Wills, Trusts & Probate

 What is the difference between a will and a trust?

-Can a trust provide for minor children?
+Can trusts be used to provide for minor children?